cj-hilder/ble-hr-tool/README.md

 ---

+## HRV Reading

+An HRV Reading gives you a single number that summarises your heart rate variability.
+It is comparable across sessions, making it useful as a longitudinal recovery signal.

+Select **"HRV Reading"** from the activity drop-down menu to start a new reading.

+### During the session

+- **The status dot turns purple** for the duration of the reading.
+- A countdown timer shows time remaining.
+- The HRV appears as a live number updating as data accumulates.
+- The session runs for 3 minutes.
+You can end it early, but the full 3 minutes of required for an accurate reading.
+- Sit or lie still.
+Avoid speaking, moving, or changing posture during the reading.
+Any significant movement will affect the result.

+### The HRV number

+This section is a little technical.
+Skip it of you just want to get your HRV.

+The HRV is calculated from  RMSSD and SDNN with further adjustment from anomalies (ectopic heart beats)

+- **RMSSD** (root mean square of successive RR differences) is the primary measure of parasympathetic (vagal) activity — the component most relevant to ANS recovery.
+- **SDNN** (standard deviation of RR intervals) reflects total autonomic variability, including both parasympathetic and sympathetic contributions.

+The index is computed as:

+> **HRV Index = ln(RMSSD) × 15 × balanceFactor × qualityFactor**

+- **ln(RMSSD) × 15** is the core vagal tone signal, scaled to produce values in a practical range (roughly 0–100 for typical adults).
+- **balanceFactor** (0–1) penalises sympathetic dominance.
+It is derived from the RMSSD/SDNN ratio: a healthy ANS produces relatively high RMSSD for its total variability.
+When the sympathetic system dominates — as it often does in dysautonomia — SDNN is elevated while RMSSD stays low, reducing the index.
+- **qualityFactor** (0–1) adjusts for sessions with a high rate of ectopic beats (PACs, PVCs).

+The HRV index is most meaningful as a **relative trend** tracked over time.
+There is no 'correct' HRV that you should aim for, but as your autonomic health improves your HRV is expected to also improve.
+This makes it a potentially useful way to track your recovery.

+### What to expect

+A healthy adult at rest typically scores in the range of 40–70.
+With active dysautonomia, scores of 10–25 are common and are not cause for alarm — they reflect the current state of the ANS, not a permanent ceiling.
+Scores below 10 suggest significant sympathetic dominance or ANS depletion.

+Consistent morning readings — taken at the same time each day, before getting up, after a few minutes of quiet rest — will give the most comparable longitudinal data.

+### Hardware requirement

+Like the RFB resonance score, the HRV Index requires a sensor that exposes raw RR intervals.
+The **Polar H10** chest strap is strongly recommended.
+Optical wrist sensors and most sports watches that report only a rolling-averaged HR will produce a `--` result regardless of your actual HRV.

+---

 ## Settings

 You must adjust the settings to suit your personal situation.
 Changes take effect immediately and are saved per activity type.
 The defaults correspond to an 80 BPM upper threshold protocol, which is a reasonable starting point for many people with post-concussion or ME/CFS-related dysautonomia, but individual variation is significant and you should expect some trial and error.